Last Updated: May 19, 2014

-From Arenal, embark on the Class III Balsa River or Class IV Toro River, two of Costa Rica’s favorite whitewater rafting destinations.
+From Arenal visitors can embark on the Class II-III Balsa River or Class II-IV Toro River, two of Costa Rica’s favorite whitewater rafting destinations.
 Just 20 minutes from town, the Penas Blancas River is a popular destination for safari floats, where iguanas, basilisk lizards, monkeys and sloths are frequent visitors to the riverbanks.

 Several established tour operators located in San Jose and Turrialba offer rafting trips down the popular Pacuare and Reventazon rivers.
 Rafters will enjoy miles of scenic waters that course through wilderness flanked by steep gorges towering above the riverbanks.
 Package trips include transportation, food and experienced river guides to help rafters safely tackle Class II to V rapids.

-Situated at the junction of the Sarapiqui and Puerto Viejo Rivers, the village of Puerto Viejo de Sarapiqui offers sensational Class III-IV whitewater rafting as well as tranquil safari floats, allowing passengers glimpses of caiman, crocodiles, monkeys and sloths.
+Situated at the junction of the Sarapiqui and Puerto Viejo rivers, the village of Puerto Viejo de Sarapiqui offers sensational Class II-IV whitewater rafting as well as tranquil safari floats, allowing rafters glimpses of caiman, crocodiles, monkeys and sloths.
 Several rafting outfitters provide single and multi-day trips, as the Sarapiqui River produces exhilarating rapids that draw explorers from across the globe.

 Just northwest of Puerto Viejo, on the Caribbean coast, whitewater tubing tours on the Estrella River offer an exciting race down Class II-IV rapids.
-Trips begin with a ride through banana plantations and a short driving tour of the Cabecar Indigenous Reserve, before fording the river and suiting up for the rapids.
+Trips begin with a ride through a banana farm and a short driving tour of the Cabecar Reservation before fording the river and suiting up for the rapids.
 Whitewater adventurers may choose individual or two-person tubes for the 70-minute river adventure.